Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/cv.md

 Honors and Awards
 ======
-* The Runner-up of the 7th Annual Duke-NUS Ph.D.
+* The Runner-up of the 7th Annual Ph.D.
 Student Research Symposium, 2022
   * Duke-NUS Medical School

 * Khoo Pre-Doctoral Fellowship, 2020 & 2021